 Understeer (the Announcer guys call this “push”) is the condition where the front tires lose adhesion, while the rear tires remain in contact with the pavement.
 The car tends to travel straight ahead, even though the driver is turning the wheel.

 Oversteer (Announcer guys call this “loose”) — is the condition where the rear tires lose adhesion, while the front tires remain in contact with the pavement.
-The back end the car will slide out, actually snap out, is a better explanation.
+The back end of the car will slide out, actually snap out, is a better explanation.

 Enjoy the race!